pmiloslavsky/demo/fractals/README.md

 ## fractals directory
 A C++/sfml/tgui/CUDA GUI framework to display/explore fractals.
+Threaded and CUDA optimized.
 Features:
 * Detects number of cores and uses all of them to speed rendering.
 * Detects CUDA device and uses it.
 CUDA on/off toggle
 * Fractal status and selection GUI
 * Mouse and Keyboard and GUI Controls
 * Mouse: wheel to zoom, right click to recenter pan, left click/hold/drag to select a rectangle and zoom to it.
-* GUI settable fractal parameters: power and zconst(julia style)
+* GUI settable fractal parameters: power and zconst(julia style) and max iterations
 * GUI selectable color palettes and color cycle size options
+* GUI palette reflection button to prevent discontinuities
 * Screenshot hotkey and hide all widgets hotkey
 * Crop an area of the fractal (displays border) and it will zoom to crop.
 * Mandelbrot (zoom and pan via mouse) Threaded.